Frequently Asked Questions

 5. If this harbor expansion happens, does this mean Homer will host large cruise ships and freighters?

-No. This three-year study will look at how the harbor could accommodate more and larger boats.
+No. This study will look at how the harbor could accommodate more and larger boats.
 However, local and regional market conditions, combined with the state of other infrastructure around the harbor such as electrical transmission lines and roads, mean that Homer is not designed to accommodate huge ships such as those serving the ports of Vancouver, B.C., or Tacoma, WA.
 There are foundational market, geographical, and community factors that will likely continue to limit the size of vessels serving Homer.

 There is a cost-sharing agreement between the City of Homer and USACE.
-Each entity is expected to pay 50 percent of the roughly $3 million total cost.
+Each entity is expected to pay 50 percent of the roughly $4.2 million total cost.
 Half of the City’s contribution has been funded by the State of Alaska.

 7. Have all the necessary funds for this harbor study been allocated?